mhalomari/project-face-generation/README.md

 # project-face-generation
-Part of the DL Nanodegree course at Udacity
+Part of the Deep Learning Nanodegree course at Udacity